xCrystal/crystal-randofuser/README.md

 The first type of the base Pokemon will always be chosen as the first type of the resulting Pokemon.
 The secondary type will be taken from the first type of the secondary Pokemon, unless the types match.
 If so, a secondary type of one of the fused Pokemon will be used, if possible.
 For example, Nidorino plus Gloom will yield a Poison/Grass Pokemon while Lanturn fused with
 Gyarados will output a Water/Electric Pokemon.
+Marill fused with Goldeen will simply yield a Water-type Pokemon.

 In all cases, Normal/Flying Pokemon are treated as Flying/Normal Pokemon instead.
 For example, Pidgey plus Machop will turn into a Flying/Fighting Pokemon.